Dream of: 15 April 1982 "So Sad"

 Stepping away from my locker, I began walking around in the halls.
 Still aware I was dreaming, I wanted to be able to later recall as much as possible, but so much was happening to me, I was uncertain I would be able to remember it all.

 It occurred to me that it might help if I crossed my eyes.
-I had first come across the technique of crossing the eyes in the works of the writer Carlos Castaneda, who had written about an old Indian sorcerer from Mexico named Don Juan.
+I had first come across the technique of crossing the eyes in the works of Carlos Castaneda, who had written about an old Indian sorcerer from Mexico named Don Juan.
 In Castaneda's books, Don Juan had maintained that a person could obtain a different perspective of reality simply by walking around with crossed eyes.
 I had previously experimented with the technique, and I had discovered Don Juan had been correct.
 So now I tried again.
 As I crossed my eyes and continued rambling through the halls, I felt invigorated.
 When I met and passed people without being able to identify them, I thought I had definitely reached a different plane of perception.

 Yet I was uncertain exactly what I was doing.
 I knew I had attained an important state of awareness, but I didn't know exactly how to use my new-found abilities.
 I proceeded through the halls until I reached the door of the same classroom where I had originally started out.
 Standing outside, I peered through the door and could see students sitting inside.
 One resembled another of my classmates, Hugh Davis (I knew Davis was also in Guinn's class).
 Because my eyes were still crossed, I couldn't see well enough to ascertain the fellow was Davis.
 When I finally uncrossed my eyes so I could see, I realized the fellow wasn't Davis.
 In fact, none of the students in the classroom seemed familiar to me.
 Apparently these weren't students from my class and there was no need for me to tarry there.
 Besides, it was probably already time for me to have another class.
 But the last place I wanted to go was class.
 I turned and paced away, wanting to escape before I ran into someone like professor Guinn in the halls.